sprintersb/atest/README.md

 Supported functions are the same like for IEEE single but with `l` instead of `f` at the end of the syscall name;
-with the one exception of `avrtest_strtold` that an ASCII string to long double, just like `strtold`.
+with the one exception of `avrtest_strtold` that converts an ASCII string to long double, just like `strtold`.

 AVRtest will terminate with an error when the host IEEE double cannot be used for emulation.
 The functions are not available for Reduced Tiny.